-1 UN IMO Convention: IMO convention to which Trinidad and Tobago is a signatory.
+&lt;sup>3 UN IMO Convention: IMO convention to which Trinidad and Tobago is a signatory.

-2 Date of T&T deposit: After a treaty has been concluded, the written instruments, which provide formal evidence of consent to be bound, and also reservations and declarations, are placed in the custody of a depositary.
+&lt;sup>4 Date of T&T deposit: After a treaty has been concluded, the written instruments, which provide formal evidence of consent to be bound, and also reservations and declarations, are placed in the custody of a depositary.

-3 Date of T&T effect: The date on which the treaty enters into force (United Nations Treaty Collection 2022).
+&lt;sup>5 Date of T&T effect: The date on which the treaty enters into force (United Nations Treaty Collection 2022).

-SAR specifies, inter alia, the obligations of parties to the convention with respect to the establishment of rescue coordination centres and rescue sub-centres; and the provision and coordination of search and rescue services.
+ordination of search and rescue services.
 SOLAS specifies, among other things, the obligations of contracting governments with respect to the provision of shore-based facilities for maritime mobile services.